DrakenStark/ManualSyncProxy/README.md

 - Continuous: Periodically updates variables.
 Great for syncing positions of things, hense why VRCObjectSync uses it.
 - Manual: Updates variables immediately and only when told to do so.
 This is great for when players cause an event to happen, like pushing a button.
 This is great for when pickups have literally any functionality that other players should see that relies on pressing the Use button.

 The solution is a script like ManualSyncProxy, which can forward the local functions of the Pickup instantly over to a separate GameObject that can use the Manual Sync mode.
-This technique offers the best of both worlds, provided you know how to create or edit scripts.
+This technique offers the best of both worlds, provided you know how to create or edit any target Manual Sync scripts.